unic/discoverswiss.infocenter/docs/Api/DefaultApi.md

 TermVersion

-Get the full detailed information of a TermVersion object.
+Get the full detailed information of an TermVersion object.

 ### Example
 ```php